 Because Glunz & Jensen iCtP plates are not chemically processed, all conventional processing variables are eliminated hence corresponding processing concerns and errors are excluded.
 This results in plate production with high stability.
 The iCtP plates are finished using low energy halogen heat sources in the integrated finishing unit, then automatically gummed.
 They do not require processing baths, exposure units or rinsing water, yielding an extremely low energy consumption plate making solution with an improved ecological footprint.

-Birger Jensen, European Sales manager at Glunz & Jensen says: “Aggressively priced at €25,995 the PlateWriterTM 3000 system delivers high productivity and reliability at the level of conventional 4-up thermal systems but at a significantly lower cost.
+Birger Jensen, European Sales manager at Glunz & Jensen says: “Aggressively priced at €25,995* the PlateWriterTM 3000 system delivers high productivity and reliability at the level of conventional 4-up thermal systems but at a significantly lower cost.
 This makes Glunz & Jensen's PlateWriterTM3000 system the most versatile affordable solution in the market.”

 The PlateWriterTM3000 is ideal for commercial printers that use up to 10,000 sqm/year of plates;